Save money when rates are high with an adjustable rate mortgage (ARM loan)

-Updated March 25, 2024 | Published April 24, 2023
+Updated August 30, 2024 | Published April 24, 2023

 Throughout 2022 and into 2023, the Fed has been raising interest rates in an attempt to curb inflation.
 Consequently, these rate hikes have caused many banks and credit unions to follow suit and raise mortgage rates.
+Although a rate drop is expected later in 2024, experts can’t quite predict when.

-What is an adjustable rate mortgage?
+What is an adjustable rate mortgage (ARM loan)?

 An adjustable rate mortgage is a loan that doesn’t have a locked interest rate.
 Rather, it has an interest rate that changes periodically based on the term you selected for your loan.
 Our adjustable rate mortgages come in a variety of terms such as 5 & 1, 7 & 1, 7 & 3, or 10 & 5.
 These terms are fixed variables, meaning that your interest rate will be fixed for the first portion of your loan’s life, and adjusted after that.
 The first number in the term indicates how many years the loan will have a fixed interest rate.
 The second number in the term indicates how often it will be adjusted after the fixed period is over.

 Our most popular adjustable rate term is the 7 & 1.
-The rate is fixed for the first 7 years and adjusted once a year, every year, after that.
+The rate is fixed for the first 7 years and adjusted once a year, every year after that.
 Not all of our ARMs are fixed variables.
 See our rate sheet for more terms.

 Why should I choose an adjustable rate mortgage?